Home/Blog/Lifestyle/Food & Nutrition/Health Benefits of Blue Tea: Nutrition, Potential Benefits, and Side Effects

 Can I drink blue tea on an empty stomach?

-It’s best to consume blue tea in moderation, especially if you have a sensitive stomach.
+While generally safe, it’s best to consume blue tea in moderation, particularly if you have a sensitive stomach.
+Start with a small amount to gauge your body’s reaction.

 Is blue tea served hot or cold?

-Blue tea can be enjoyed both hot and cold, as a brewed or iced tea.
+Blue tea is versatile and can be enjoyed both hot (as a brewed tea) or cold (as an iced tea or mixed into mocktails).

 How much blue tea should I drink per day?

-1-2 cups per day is recommended to avoid digestive discomfort.
+A moderate consumption of 1-2 cups per day is generally well-tolerated and recommended to avoid potential mild digestive discomfort.

 Who should not drink butterfly pea tea?